Xilin-L/filter_choosing/README.md

 If you are using a sample tube, you can toggle the 'enable tube as extra filtering' option and fill in the info.

-After you fill in all the values, you can click the 'calculate all' button.
+After you fill in all the values, you can click the 'run full simulation' button.
 The results will be displayed in the output box.
 You may have to scroll down a bit to see the full results.

+## To sweep though the parameters

+The 'optimise sweep' button on the bottom right will sweeping through kvps which differs from input kvp values within 50 percent.

+There are two mode: transmission and BHC, which you can select from.
+The former maximise the overall transmission for larger counts on detector, the later try to keep BHC factor to be less than 1.1.

+Note: the optimise sweep function takes the tube option above into account.

 # Q&A for the current version